carlosskii/stockbot-project/README.md

 ## Customizing

 There are fields at the top of the program that can be changed.
 These can change the starting money, amount of bots, mutation variation, and more.

+DATA.bots is the training data stockbot.py is the trainer